daveliepmann/uruk/README.md

 ### Resources

-See the [MarkLogic XCC Javadoc](https://docs.marklogic.com/javadoc/xcc/index.html) to understand what Uruk is talking to.
+For some background, see the [XCC Developer's Guide](https://docs.marklogic.com/guide/xcc/concepts) and the [MarkLogic XCC Javadoc](https://docs.marklogic.com/javadoc/xcc/index.html) to understand what Uruk is talking to.

 For examples of how to use specific types and functions, see `test/uruk/core_test.clj`.
 Examples in this README are included for reference in `src/uruk/examples/readme.clj`.